abeciana1/oo-associations-practice/gym/gym.md

 #### Client

+- #initialize
+* initialize with a name and default trainer to nil

 - #assign_trainer
   - should take a trainer as argument and assign it to the client

 #### Location

+- #initialize
+* initialize with a city name

 - .least_clients
   - should find which location has the least clients training there. we need to increase the marketing spend for that location!

 #### Trainer

+- #initialize
+* initialize with a name and years of exp

 - .most_clients
   - should find which trainer has the most clients. give that trainer a bonus!